The tale of an introverted daughter of an extroverted mother

 It took me a long time to realize that I had been inadvertently pushing her to be inauthentic and to recognize that there are many paths.

 WithAll’s What to Say initiative empowers adults to reevaluate their perspectives on health and well-being, offering actionable tools to foster spaces free of diet culture.
-Start your journey today by downloading our “Simple Guide for What to Say.
+Get started today with our “Learn What to Say” Video.

 By Christine D’Ercole